 In the past, live streaming video over the internet has required either a computer or a bulky dedicated live stream encoder.
 Today, there are a number of compact, portable, camera-mounted live stream encoder units that can completely change the way you operate a live stream.

 This blog will take a look at the VidiU live stream encoder from the Teradek corporation.
 This small, compact unit provides an entry-level mobile live streaming solution for an affordable price.
-The unit has been well reviewed and is regarded as a solid tool in the live video arsenal.
-In this post, we’ll go over the features of the VidiU, review differences between the VidiU and VidiU Pro, discuss pros and cons of this device, and also show you how to connect a VidiU to DaCast.
+The unit has been well-reviewed and is regarded as a solid tool in the live video arsenal.
+In this post, we’ll go over the features of the VidiU, review differences between the VidiU and VidiU Pro, discuss the pros and cons of this device, and also show you how to connect a VidiU to Dacast.

 Introduction to the Teradek VidiU live stream encoder

 The TeraDek VidiU, originally released in 2013, is an extremely compact live streaming H.264 video encoder.
 It encodes video via RTMP which makes the device compatible with nearly every streaming solution around, including Dacast.

 With an affordable price ($699) and excellent functionality, the VidiU is a compelling device.
 Let’s take a look in more detail at the VidiU’s features.